 Our CEO, Elizabeth speaks of her rainbow baby Joshua.

-In 2018 we launched our Rainbow Baby Project, offering support to those pregnant following a previous stillbirth or neonatal death.
-Focusing on self-care, positivity and the importance of baby movements, we give bundles to families.
+Offering support to those pregnant following a previous stillbirth or neonatal death, our Rainbow Project launched in 2018.
+Focusing on self-care, positivity and the importance of baby movements, our rainbow bundles are an important source of extra support for families.

 Our CEO Elizabeth describes her experience of having her rainbow baby Joshua.